WPP-Public/akqa-nz-beam/README.md

 ## Configuration

 Beam requires a config file named `beam.json` to know where to sync your files.
-Typically, each project you use Beam with will have its own `beam.json` file, as each project will have it's own deployment location(s).
+Typically, each project you use Beam with will have its own `beam.json` file, as each project will have its own deployment location(s).
 When a config file is not found in the current directory, Beam will backtrack through parent directories and use the first config it finds.

 To generate a blank config with a valid schema run: